bsdcat/effortless_git_tags/README.md

 other to meet your needs.

 Second, it works with Exuberant Ctags, Emacs Etags, and BSD ctags.
 It should also work with [Universal Ctags][4].
-There are helpful variables in the 'etags' script to specify a path and/or arguments to pick the right one, in case you happen to have multiple versions installed.
+To help pick the right binary if necessary, the main hook looks for `EFFORTLESS_CTAGS` and `EFFORTLESS_ETAGS` environment variables to override the default command.
 A couple examples of doing things unusually:

-* `ETAGS="ctags -e"` will use Exuberent Ctags from your `PATH` in etags mode to generate the tags file for Emacs.
+* `EFFORTLESS_ETAGS="ctags -e"` will use Exuberent Ctags from your `PATH` in etags mode to generate the tags file for Emacs.
-* `CTAGS=/Applications/Emacs.app/Contents/MacOS/bin-<something>/ctags` will
+* `EFFORTLESS_CTAGS=/Applications/Emacs.app/Contents/MacOS/bin-x86_64-10_10/ctags`
-  use the ctags from your copy of [Emacs for Mac OS X][2] to generate the tags file for Vi.
+  will use the ctags from your copy of [Emacs for Mac OS X][2] to generate the tags file for Vi.

 Third, and this is minor, instead of generating `.git/TAGS` for Emacs, it generates `.git/ETAGS` for use on MacOS X with case-insensitive